Obstetric Anesthesia Clinical Fellowship Program

-Thank you for your interest in our fellowship program at BC Women’s Hospital.
-We are a tertiary referral centre for obstetrics for the Province of British Columbia.
-We have an annual delivery rate of approximately 8000, with a Cesarean section rate of 32%.
-We mainly do obstetric anesthesia, with some ambulatory gynecologic surgery on weekdays, and are responsible for analgesia/anesthesia for the labour/delivery suite and operating room.
+Thank you for your interest in our obstetric anesthesia fellowship program at BC Women’s Hospital.
+We are a tertiary referral center for obstetrics for the Province of British Columbia.
+We have an annual delivery rate of approximately 7000-8000, with a cesarean delivery rate of approximately 30%.
+We offer anesthesia and analgesia services primarily for obstetric patients; we perform elective ambulatory gynecologic surgery on weekdays.
 We also provide a high-risk antenatal anesthesia consultation service for outpatients with complex medical problems.

-If you are interested in applying for the July 2019 start date or later, please send your application to Ms. Stephanie Yee, administrative assistant via email: Stephanie.Yee2@cw.bc.ca.
+If you are interested in applying for the July 2024 start date or later, please send your application to Ms Stephanie Yee, administrative assistant via email: Stephanie.Yee2@cw.bc.ca.
 Please review the information below including application procedures and important deadlines.

 The ideal applicant will have a demonstrated interest in obstetric anesthesia.
 In accordance with Canadian immigration requirements, priority will be given to Canadian citizens and permanent residents of Canada.
 The BC Women’s Hospital hires on the basis of merit and is committed to employment equity.

-Fellows are expected to take on 13 shifts per month and approximately 5 of those will be in-house night calls.
-The shifts include coverage of
+Fellows are expected to take on 13 clinical shifts per month and approximately 5 of those will be in-house night calls.
+These shifts will include coverage of

-- High-risk antenatal clinic (devising care plans for very complex parturients)
+- High-risk antenatal clinic (devising care plans for parturients with complex medical problems)